 My analysis of your AdWords account, whether it is before you retain me or after, will be focused in large part on conversion tracking.
 How I create and manage your account is highly dependent on whether conversion tracking is in place, working properly and tracks actions that are a meaningful part of the engagement process.
 Without reliable conversion tracking data, it’s like throwing something “over the fence” and hoping it hits the target.

 The process of optimizing an AdWords campaign is about knowing what works and what doesn’t.
 You want to focus on and promote what works and filter or pay less for what doesn’t.
 Conversion tracking is a valuable tool to help you do that.
-At the end of an evaluation period, you may see an increase or decrease in the number of leads or sales, but if we are unable to track these actions back to a keyword and search query, it will be more difficult to know what to adjust.
+At the end of an evaluation period, you may see an increase or decrease in the number of leads or sales, but if we are unable to track these actions back to a keyword and search query in your AdWords account, we won’t know what to adjust.
+If you are expecting some undeniable surge in leads or sales because you have begun an AdWords campaign, you are being unrealistic.
+If you have some other application that tracks visitor actions, there is no way to import the information we need into AdWords and it won’t help.
+If you rely on email messages from website visitors because your email address is displayed on your website, we are unable to track this action and it can’t help optimize your campaign.

 If your objective for hiring me is to simply increase traffic to your website, without concern for the quality of traffic, then don’t worry about conversion tracking.
 On the other hand, if your objective is to increase the amount of profit, then we need to begin the engagement talking about conversion tracking.
 Because if we don’t select or create meaningful actions visitors can take on your website that tell us they are interested in what you offer, you have significantly reduced my ability to optimize your account and increased the amount of time it will take to make substantive improvements.